Skip to main content

 I don't have any loans or credit cards, so my credit score must be high.

 If you don't have any loans or credit cards, this means you have no credit history at all.
 However, this doesn't necessarily mean you have a good credit score.
 There is no reference on your credit score for TransUnion and no evidence has shown that you have developed a good repayment habit.
-Therefore, people with no credit history generally have low credit scores.
+Therefore, people with no credit history might have low credit scores or might not have a credit score at all.

 In order to have a good credit score, you should develop good repayment habits, such as apply a few credit cards, use your credit appropriately, and repay on time, so that you can gradually increase your credit score.